EFFECTIVE 9/27/2023 OUR NEW PHONE NUMBER WILL BE 636-686-0580. WE WILL NO LONGER HAVE A FAX NUMBER SO ALL CORRESPONDENCE SHOULD BE SENT BY EMAIL.

 Elks’ Club

-Banjos at the Elks Club - The St. Louis Banjo Club will provide a free evening of live music played on "America's fun instrument- the four-string banjo".
-Sing along and listen to 15 banjo players playing the songs you know.
+The St. Louis Banjo Club will provide a free evening of live music played on "America's fun instrument- the four-string banjo".
+Sing along and listen to 12 banjo players playing the songs you know.
 The Elk’s Club is located at 6330 Heege Road (at Mackenzie), St. Louis, MO 63123.
 For more information, call 314-952-0646 or visit our website: www.stlouisbanjoclub.org.
 Table seating and cash bar.

 www.stlouisbanjoclub.org